classgraph/classgraph/README.md

 // (can also blacklist packages by prefixing with "-") new FastClasspathScanner("com.xyz.widget", "com.xyz.gizmo")
     .matchSubclassesOf(Widget.class,
-        // c is a subclass of Widget or a descendant subclass c -> System.out.println("Subclass of Widget: " + c.getName()))
+        // c is a subclass of Widget or a descendant subclass.
+        // This lambda expression is of type SubclassMatchProcessor. c -> System.out.println("Subclass of Widget: " + c.getName()))
     .matchSubinterfacesOf(Tweakable.class,
-        // c is an interface that extends the interface Tweakable c -> System.out.println("Subinterface of Tweakable: " + c.getName()))
+        // c is an interface that extends the interface Tweakable.
+        // This lambda expression is of type SubinterfaceMatchProcessor. c -> System.out.println("Subinterface of Tweakable: " + c.getName()))
     .matchClassesImplementing(Changeable.class,
         // c is a class that implements the interface Changeable; more precisely,
         // c or one of its superclasses implements the interface Changeable, or
-        // implements an interface that is a descendant of Changeable c -> System.out.println("Implements Changeable: " + c.getName()))
+        // implements an interface that is a descendant of Changeable.
+        // This lambda expression is of type InterfaceMatchProcessor. c -> System.out.println("Implements Changeable: " + c.getName()))
     .matchClassesWithAnnotation(BindTo.class,
-        // c is a class annotated with BindTo c -> System.out.println("Has a BindTo class annotation: " + c.getName()))
+        // c is a class annotated with BindTo.
+        // This lambda expression is of type AnnotationMatchProcessor. c -> System.out.println("Has a BindTo class annotation: " + c.getName()))
     .matchStaticFinalFieldNames("com.xyz.widget.Widget.LOG_LEVEL",
         // The following method is called when any static final fields with